devopskube/devopskube-single-node/README.md

 kubectl config use-context netcup
 ``

-### Add useful pods

-#### Pre-Requisite (SSL-Login-Certificate)
+### Pre-Requisites to use UI (SSL-Login-Certificate)

-To be able to login to the following pods, k18s expects you to have an certificate.
+To be able to login to the UI, k8s expects you to have an certificate.
 This can be generated using the already created ssl-certificates:

 ``